-The 4,500-foot-long HDD Segment will begin in an open area of Marina Park, outside of Commission's jurisdiction, where it will require no permanent aboveground components, except for two 23-foot by 8.5-foot vault cover doors.
+The HDD Segment will begin in an open area of Marina Park, outside of the Commission's jurisdiction, where it will require no permanent aboveground components, except for two 23-foot by 8.5-foot vault cover doors.
 These vault doors will provide access to the pipelines for periodic cleaning.
-The HDD Segment will proceed west for the 4,500 feet approximately 80-100 feet below the seafloor, and have an exit point in approximately 48 feet of water.
-The 20-inch-diameter HDPE outfall pipeline will be assembled in 600-foot segments, pulled into the Ventura Harbor by a tugboat, and then connected to the pipe string and drill pipe to be pulled back by the HDD rig located in Marina Park.
+The HDD Segment will proceed west for 4,500 feet, reaching approximately 80-100 feet below the seafloor, and have an exit point in approximately 48 feet of water.
+The HDD segment, composed of the 20-inch-diameter HDPE outfall pipeline, will be assembled in 600-foot segments, pulled into the Ventura Harbor by a tugboat, and then connected to the pipe string and drill pipe to be pulled back by the HDD rig located in Marina Park.
 However, the construction of the HDD Segment will temporarily impact a 1.83-acre area of the seafloor due to the trench excavation at the exit point.

-Connected to the HDD Segment is the 2,083-foot-long Seafloor Segment.
+Connected to the HDD Segment is the Seafloor Segment.
 This Segment will also be constructed with 20-inch-diameter HDPE pipeline.
-The Seafloor Segment will be ballasted (weighed down) with prefabricated reinforced concrete ballast weights.
-The Seafloor Seament will be laid in a 5-foot-deep trench in the seafloor.
-The tiered trench dimensions are based on a trench floor width of 31 feet, a seafloor width of 41 feet, and the trench depth of 5 feet.
+The Seafloor Segment will be weighed down with prefabricated reinforced concrete ballast weights.
+The tiered trench dimensions are based on a trench floor width of 31 feet, a seafloor width of 41 feet, and a trench depth of 5 feet.
 The depth of the trench is intended to ensure that the Seafloor Segment rests on the second geological seafloor layer, which is a medium dense to dense marine sand, not the top layer of loose marine sand.
 This depth will also minimize the risk of anchor strikes by small to medium watercraft.
-Once the Seafloor Segment is anchored down with the concrete ballast weights, the trench would be backfilled with crushed rock bedding mounded two feet over the HDPE pipeline.
+Once the Seafloor Segment is weighed down with the concrete ballast weights, the trench would be backfilled with crushed rock bedding mounded two feet over the HDPE pipeline.
 After the crushed rock is filled, three feet of armor rock will be used to cap the crushed rock.
 The remaining excavation between the trench slopes and rock mound will be allowed to backfill by natural seafloor processes to match the seabed contours.
-Post-construction seafloor surveys will be required as a condition in the proposed lease.
+Post-construction seafloor external pipeline inspections will be required every 5 years as a condition in the proposed lease.

-The 208-foot-long Diffuser Segment will also be constructed with 20-inch-diameter HDPE pipe and will be connected to the Seafloor Segment as the last part of the proposed outfall pipeline.
+The Diffuser Segment will also be constructed with 20-inch-diameter HDPE pipe and will be connected to the Seafloor Segment as the last part of the proposed outfall pipeline.
 The Diffuser Segment will be assembled and launched via boat from a temporary worksite at Harbor Cove.
 The Diffuser Segment will also be laid in a 5-foot-deep trench in the seafloor.
-The Diffuser Segment will be fitted with seven, 8-inch outside diameter pipe risers, or diffuser risers, every 32 feet into the top centerline of the HDPE pipe.
+The Diffuser Segment will be fitted with nine, 8-inch outside diameter pipe risers, or diffuser risers, every 32 feet into the top centerline of the HDPE pipe.
 Each diffuser riser will terminate in four 3-inch horizontal branches with duckbill check valves.
-The Diffuser Segment will be ballasted with prefabricated concrete ballast weights in the bottom of the 5-foot-deep trench and in approximately 54 feet of water.
+The Diffuser Segment will be weighed down with prefabricated concrete ballast weights in the bottom of the 5-foot-deep trench and in approximately 54 feet of water.
 The trench will then be backfilled entirely with excavation spoils by natural seafloor processes to existing seafloor contours.
 No bedding rock or armor rock will be used for the Diffuser Segment.
 The diffuser risers will extend four feet above the seafloor over an area of approximately 22 square feet.
 The final Diffuser Segment will lie at a depth of approximately 53 feet.